Dr Ross Brisco

 Ross is a Lecturer at the Department of Design, Manufacturing and Engineering Management.
 Ross's research interests include; Computer-Supported Collaborative Design, Design Engineering Education, Novel collaborative technologies including Artificial Intelligence and Virtual Reality to support design, Strategic Technology Selection, Product Design, Development and Realisation.

-Ross is responsible for the Design 1, Design 2, Design Management and Postgraduate Individual Projects classes in the department.
+Ross is responsible for the Design 1, Design 2, Design methods and Management and the Postgraduate Individual Projects classes in the department.

 Ross is the DMEM 1st-year advisor of studies and the Social Media champion and Student Industry Projects champion within the department.

-Ross has been a member of the Design Society since 2015 and supports the Design Education Special Interest Group and Collaborative Design Special Interest Group in workshop facilitation, strategic planning and conference organisation (E&PDE conference series).
+Ross has been a member of the Design Society since 2015 and sits as chair of the Design Education Special Interest Group and Early Career Chair Collaborative Design Special Interest Group in workshop facilitation, strategic planning and conference organisation (E&PDE conference series).
 In 2023 Ross was elected by members of the Design Society to join the Advisory Board.
+In 2025 he was elected as deputy chair.
 He is one of 27 members who advises, guides and supports the Board of Management in developing and furthering the aim and objectives of the Society.

-Ross is a member of the IED, and has been a Fellow of the Higher Education Academy - Advance HE since 2021.
+Ross is a member of the IED sitting on the Education and Training Committee, and has been a Fellow of the Higher Education Academy - Advance HE since 2021.

 He has developed and conducted CPD courses on Strategic Technology Selection for the engineering sector in Scotland with NMIS